craftcms/commerce-worldpay/README.md

 ## Setup

 To add a Worldpay payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “Worldpay Json”.

+> **Tip:** Worldpay gateway settings can be set to environment variables.
+See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.